What is a micro-internship?

 Micro-internships are short-term projects or internships where students can collaborate with employers and/or Binghamton University alumni on research or other projects that will provide a learning opportunity while meeting a workplace need.
 These opportunities will enable students to prototype different careers as well as build mentoring relationships and professional networks they can maintain beyond the experience.

 Duration and timing

 We encourage alumni and employers to offer micro-internships during the academic semesters or winter break.

 - View the academic calendar for semester and start and end dates.

-- Employer/Alumni and students can negotiate the specific terms as each individual situation or need may vary.
+- Employers/alumni and students can negotiate the specific terms as each individual situation or need may vary.

-- When developing a micro-internship, consider additional supports and supplies that students might need to complete the experience, including laptop, printers, and Wifi access and security.
+- When developing a micro-internship, consider additional supports and supplies that students might need to complete the experience, including laptops, printers, wifi access and security.

 If you would like to specifically recruit Binghamton University students: